-a.
-Natural change is almost always negative
+- a.
+Natural change is almost always negative - b.

-- b.
 Population growth is driven almost entirely by inward migration - c.
 Net migration fell in the recession, especially for those of working age.
 (See PBA components of change and table 3.2 of PBA report).
+Pegasus consider that migration was suppressed through lack of completions and contracting economy.